dustmop/rasterjs/docs.md

 Set the background color and clear the plane.

-### fillTrueColor(rgb)

-Add the rgb value to the colorMap and use it as the background color.
-Also clear the plane.

 ### setColor(color)

 Set the foreground color to use for drawing.

-### setTrueColor(rgb)

-Add the rgb value to the colorMap and use it as the foreground color.

 ## Drawing